ceekeh/Linkedin-Devops/README.md

  CREATING ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A CUSTOM ROLE FOR 'HTTPD',
- CONFIGURING THE ROLE USING THE HTTPD PLAYBOOK & ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A ROLE TO ADD A USER IN WEBSERVER, USING SHELL MODULE TO PASS USER TO SUDOERS FILE, EXPLAINING THE TOMCAT ROLE IN THE REPO, SUMMARY OF THE STEPS TO CREATE A ROLE,  CREATING A ROLE USING  the template module httpd playbook.
+ CONFIGURING THE ROLE USING THE HTTPD PLAYBOOK & ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A ROLE TO ADD A USER IN WEBSERVER, USING SHELL MODULE TO PASS USER TO SUDOERS FILE, THE TOMCAT ROLE WITH VARIABLE & TEMPLATE MODULE/JINJA2 WHICH WILL ADD USER & PW SUMMARY OF THE STEPS TO CREATE A ROLE,  CREATING A ROLE USING  the template module httpd playbook.